GusLovesMath/String_index/README.md

 # String_index
-A function that finds the indices and count in a string.
+A function that finds the indices and count in a string for a given character.